jchiare/corona-aware-chatbot/README.md

 - Research and build a front end that allows longer dialogue
 - Allow bot to handle non-happy paths (such as are you a bot challenges etc)
 - Add tracking (see what missing cities are most request, bounce rates etc)
-- Add automated tests to the services
+- Add automated tests to the services and mock the API requests
 - Add docker